SECRET SERVER FEATURE: Discovery

 (Requires Professional Edition)

-It is a challenge for IT infrastructure teams to keep accurate details on local admin account passwords.
-Many organizations don’t even know all of the local admin accounts on their network – this is a huge vulnerability from an audit and risk perspective.
-Not knowing all the local admin accounts on your network, and not auditing the use of these accounts and password changes, is an easy way for intruders to gain access to your network.
-Local Admin accounts are all over your network, on every computer – examples include: Windows administrator accounts on workstations, laptops, servers and UNIX/Linux/Mac root passwords.
+It is a challenge for IT infrastructure teams to keep details on local admin accounts.
+Many organizations don’t know all the admin accounts on their network, which is a huge vulnerability from an audit and risk perspective.
+Unknown and unmanaged accounts are an easy way for intruders to access your network and insiders to bypass audit controls.
+Privileged accounts are all over your network, from Windows administrator accounts on workstations and servers, Linux & Mac root passwords, to domain admin accounts in Active Directory.

 Controlling access to your local admin accounts is a critical aspect of any organizations Identity and Access Management strategy.
 By using Secret Server, your admins are able to scan your network for local admin accounts and then pull the local admin account information into Secret Server’s secure repository.
 For example, if your auditors have asked you to keep detailed records on company issued laptops – Secret Server can scan your network, find every laptop and then take control of the local admin account by changing the password (applying your organization’s password policy) and controlling future access to those credentials in the Secret Server repository.